Q42/HackingTigrinya/README.md

 ## Using Tensorflow Serving

 Tensorflow Serving runs in a separate Docker container.
+Tensorflow Serving serves two models, one for TI-EN translation and another one for EN-TI translation.

-First we need to export the trained model by running `./export-model.sh` from within the "training Docker container".
-At the end of the `./export-model.sh` step above the exported model is uploaded to a GCP bucket: `gs://hacking-tigrinya-enti-cloud/output-enti/[timestamp]`.
+First we need to export the trained model by running `./export-model.sh [JOB]` from within the "training Docker container".
+At the end of the `./export-model.sh` step above the exported models are uploaded to GCP buckets, respectively: `gs://hacking-tigrinya-enti-cloud/[JOB]/ti-en/[TIMESTAMP]` and `gs://hacking-tigrinya-enti-cloud/[JOB]/en-ti/[TIMESTAMP]`.

 Everything else regarding inference with help of Tensorflow Serving can be found in the folder [inference](inference).

-- To build the inference container run: `build.sh [timestamp]`.
+- To build the inference container run: `build.sh [JOB] [TI_EN_TIMESTAMP] [EN_TI_TIMESTAMP]`.
 - To start the inference container run: `run.sh`.
-- To deploy the inference container run: `deploy.sh`.
+- To deploy the inference container run: `deploy.sh [JOB] [TI_EN_TIMESTAMP] [EN_TI_TIMESTAMP]`.

 If the server started correctly, you can now issue requests to the Tensorflow Serving server.
 Run `./infer-ti.sh` to issue two translation requests.